ncsu-landscape-dynamics/popsborder/docs/inspections.md

     sample_strategy: percentage
 ```

-The possible sample strategies include `percentage` for sampling a specified
- percent of units, `hypergeometric` for sampling to detect a specified infestation
-  level, `fixed_n` for sampling a specified number of units, and `all` for
-   sampling all units.
+The sample strategy defines the method used to compute the number of units to inspect.
+The possible sample strategies include `percentage` for sampling a specified percent of units, `hypergeometric` for sampling to detect a specified infestation level at a specified confidence level using the hypergeometric distribution, `fixed_n` for sampling a specified number of units, and `all` for sampling all units.

+### Percentage strategy

 The settings for `percentage` are: